MatthewDavid2011/Roller-Coaster-Ticket-Issuer/README.md

 # Roller-Coaster-Ticket-Issuer
-Ticket issuing system that issues tickets based on height and age.
+Ticket issuing system that issues tickets to roller coaster ride based on height and age.